 Besides the EU AI Act, three acts have been adopted which regulate AI in Denmark.

 The first act - the Act on supplementary provisions to the regulation on artificial intelligence - implements specific provisions in relation to the AI Act.
-The act does not propose any material changes to the regulation of AI; it only seeks to implement provisions concerning Governance, i.e. supervisory authority/authorities, sanctions etc. pursuant to the AI Act.
-The act has been adopted and will become applicable on the 2nd of August 2025.
+The act does not contain any material changes to the regulation of AI; it only seeks to implement provisions concerning Governance, i.e. supervisory authority/authorities, sanctions etc. pursuant to the AI Act.
+The act has been applicable since the 2nd of August 2025.
+The Act currently only provides for enforcement measures pursuant the AI Act's rules on prohibited AI practices, cf. the AI Act article 5.
+Currently, a proposal for amending tje Act on supplementary provisions to the regulation on artificial intelligence awaits formal adoption into law via the legislative procedure in the Danish Parliament.
+Please see the answer to the next question for more details on this proposed act.

-The second act - the Act amending the SU Act - seeks to regulate the use of AI concerning state educational support (in Danish, statens uddannelsesstøtte (”SU”)) which aims to support and ease case management as well as to shorten the case processing time.
-The act has been adopted and will become applicable on the 1st of July 2025.
+The second act - the Act amending the SU Act - seeks to regulate The Ministry of Higher Education and Science's use of AI concerning state educational support (in Danish, statens uddannelsesstøtte (”SU”)) which aims to support and ease case management as well as to shorten the case processing time.
+The act has been applicable since the 1st of July 2025.

-Other than the guidelines published by the Commission concerning the definition of an AI-system and prohibited practice, The Agency for Digital Government (Digitaliseringsstyrelsen) has published guidelines concerning AI-literacy.
+Other than the guidelines published by the Commission concerning the definition of an AI-system, prohibited practices and GPAI-models, The Agency for Digital Government (Digitaliseringsstyrelsen) has published guidelines concerning AI-literacy and on prohibited AI practices, cf. AI Act article 5.

 The Agency for IT and Learning ("Styrelsen for IT og Læring") has published guidelines related to educational institutions' use of AI which focuses on both the AI Act and the GDPR.
 Although the guidelines' target audience is educational institutions, the guidelines provide a general introduction to the compliance work associated with AI systems in relation to the AI Act and the GDPR.
 The guidelines include a checklist in schedule B ("bilag B") which provides a general overview of the central obligations in the AI Act and the GDPR when deploying AI systems.